SteamAutoCracks/SteamAutoCrack.github.io/docs/UserManual.md

 ### Steam ID

-* Set your emulator steam id
+* Set your emulator steam id.
 * If your saves for a game are locked to a specific steam id you need to change this value.

 ### Disable Networking